phluid61/internet-drafts/file-scheme/draft.md

 A file URI can only be dereferenced or translated to a local file path if it is local.
-A file URI is considered "local" if it has a blank or no authority.
-Note that this differs from the previous specification in {{RFC1738}}, in that previously an authority of "localhost" also indicated a local file URI, but in this specification it instead refers to a non-local file whose authority is the "localhost".
+A file URI is considered "local" if it has a blank or no authority, or the authority is the special string "localhost".

 This specification neither defines nor forbids a mechanism for accessing non-local files.
 See SMB {{MS-SMB}}, NFS {{RFC3530}}, NCP